fenomas/noa-examples/README.md

 # noa-examples

 Two small example worlds built on the [noa](https://github.com/andyhall/noa) voxel engine.
+The easiest way to get started with `noa` is to clone this repo and hack on these demos.

 Live demos:
  * [hello-world](https://andyhall.github.io/noa-examples/hello-world/) - a bare minimum world, suitable for building on top of
  * [test](https://andyhall.github.io/noa-examples/test/) - a testbed world that minimally implements most engine features

+Note: those using React may want to refer to [@MCArth/noa-cra-example](https://github.com/MCArth/noa-cra-example), which is a ported noa example built with `create-react-app`.

 ## Usage